MoIP Members and Stakeholders:

 • Inaugural Members: Nate Muenks, Missouri Department of Conservation (MDC); Anastasia Becker, private citizen and entomologist (formerly Missouri Department of Agriculture); Ken McCarty, Missouri Department of Natural Resources (MoDNR); Carol Davit, Missouri Prairie Foundation

-As of October 2017, members include: Nate Goodrich, Natural Resources Conservation Service; Brian Davidson, National Forest Service; Bruce Schuette, MoDNR retired; Jay Doty, Magnificent Missouri; Malissa Briggler, MDC botanist; Roxie Campbell, MoDNR Rock Bridge State Park; Quinn Long, Missouri Botanical Garden; Reid Smeda, University of Missouri (MU) College of Agriculture, Food and Natural Resources; Shane Kampeter, Missouri National Guard; Nathan Kempker, Missouri National Guard; Stacy Armstrong, Missouri Department of Transportation; Nate Muenks, Missouri Department of Conservation; Susan Ehlenbeck, Missouri Department of Agriculture (MDA); Anastasia Becker, MDA retired – private citizen and entomologist; Carol Davit, Missouri Prairie Foundation; John Nekola, Green Industry, Landscaping; Ann Koenig, Missouri Department of Conservation/Missouri Forestry Council; Larry O’Donnell, Healthy Rivers Partnership-Little Blue River Watershed Coalition; Bill Ruppert, National Nursery Products
+As of November 2017, members include: Nate Goodrich, Natural Resources Conservation Service; Brian Davidson, National Forest Service; Bruce Schuette, MoDNR retired; Jay Doty, Magnificent Missouri; Malissa Briggler, MDC botanist; Roxie Campbell, MoDNR Rock Bridge State Park; Quinn Long, Missouri Botanical Garden; Reid Smeda, University of Missouri (MU) College of Agriculture, Food and Natural Resources; Shane Kampeter, Missouri National Guard; Nathan Kempker, Missouri National Guard; Stacy Armstrong, Missouri Department of Transportation; Nate Muenks, Missouri Department of Conservation; Susan Ehlenbeck, Missouri Department of Agriculture (MDA); Anastasia Becker, MDA retired – private citizen and entomologist; Carol Davit, Missouri Prairie Foundation; John Nekola, Green Industry, Landscaping; Ann Koenig, Missouri Department of Conservation/Missouri Forestry Council; Larry O’Donnell, Healthy Rivers Partnership-Little Blue River Watershed Coalition; Matt Arndt, Matt’s Healthy Woods & Wildlife; Jim Ball, Missouri Walnut Council; Bill Ruppert, National Nursery Products

-As of October 2017, stakeholders include: Steve Clubine, represents range management; Kelly Srigley-Werner, U.S. Fish & Wildlife Service; Eric Bohle, Friends of Rock Bridge State Park; Doug Ladd, The Nature Conservancy; Robbie Doerhoff, MDC forest health specialist; Elizabeth Steele, Hamilton Native Outpost; Sue Bartelette, Native Plant Program; Lea Langdon, Missouri Master Naturalist; Kyra N. Krakos, Maryville University; Hank Stelzer, University of Missouri School of Natural Resources; Mike Rood, Pea Ridge Forest; Ken McCarty, MoDNR; Mark Renz, Midwest Invasive Plant Network; Matthew Garrett, Johnson County Park & Recreation
+As of November 2017, stakeholders include: Steve Clubine, represents range management; Kelly Srigley-Werner, U.S. Fish & Wildlife Service; Eric Bohle, Friends of Rock Bridge State Park; Doug Ladd, The Nature Conservancy; Robbie Doerhoff, MDC forest health specialist; Elizabeth Steele, Hamilton Native Outpost; Sue Bartelette, Native Plant Program; Lea Langdon, Missouri Master Naturalist; Kyra N. Krakos, Maryville University; Hank Stelzer, University of Missouri School of Natural Resources; Mike Rood, Pea Ridge Forest; Ken McCarty, MoDNR; Mark Renz, Midwest Invasive Plant Network; Matthew Garrett, Johnson County Park & Recreation; Mike Hoffmann, Forest & Woodland Association of Missouri

 Active Missouri Invasive Plant Task Force members meet four times each year to develop a strategy to address invasive plant species in the state of Missouri.
 Stakeholders receive communication from MoIP members, offer their expertise and share updates with their colleagues.
 The diversity of MoIP—from plant industry professionals to state- and federal-employed conservation, transportation and agriculture leaders—helps maximize the informational and geographic capabilities to combat invasive exotic plants across the state.